richardebeling/timetable-display/readme.md

 - `padding`: This event marks a padding line
 - `nodraw`: This event will not be rendered.
 Useful in combination with exec.
 - `exec`: This event has an execution line.
 See below for more detail.
+- `noremove`: This event will not be removed from the past events that are shown.

 The second line contains the event description that will be rendered.
 For padding events, a dummy text is still needed.